Tandem Mobi Automated Insulin Delivery System Now Available

 In addition to a continuous glucose monitor (CGM), infusion set, and insulin pump, some of the Mobi’s main features include:

-Control-IQ technology: This algorithm interprets CGM data to predict blood sugar levels.
+Control-IQ technology: This algorithm interprets CGM data to predict glucose levels.
 Designed to be used with an AID system, Control-IQ adjusts insulin delivery every five minutes in order to prevent highs and lows and spend more time in range.

-Shorter tubing option: In addition to more than 30 existing infusion sites and tubing length options to choose from, users of the new Mobi will also have a shorter 5-inch tubing option.
+Shorter tubing option: In addition to more than 30 existing infusion sites and tubing length combinations to choose from, users of the new Tandem Mobi insulin pump will also have a shorter 5-inch tubing option.

 Photo credit: Tandem Diabetes Care